Jen-Chieh Peng

-Jen-Chieh Peng (彭仁傑; born 1949) is an experimental nuclear physicist at the University of Illinois at Urbana–Champaign.
+Jen-Chieh Peng (彭仁傑; born 1949) is a Taiwanese-American experimental nuclear physicist at the University of Illinois Urbana–Champaign.

 Education and career

 Peng earned his bachelor's degree in physics from Tunghai University in Taiwan in 1970 and his Ph.D. in nuclear physics from the University of Pittsburgh in 1975.
 He worked as a researcher at the Centre d'Études Nucléaires de Saclay in France before joining the Physics Division of Los Alamos National Laboratory in 1978.
 Peng joined the faculty at Illinois Physics in 2002 as a full professor.